History & Tradition

 The two schools operated independently for decades, but were collaborating on theater productions and music concerts by the 1950s, and started offering joint classes in 1970.
 The formal merger that created Buckingham Browne & Nichols became effective on New Year’s Day, 1974.

-BB&N today offers a premier educational experience to boys and girls in grades Beginner (pre-K) though 12 on three campuses united in the singular pursuit of educational excellence.
+BB&N today offers a premier educational experience to students in grades Beginner (pre-K) though 12 on three campuses united in the singular pursuit of educational excellence.

 A variety of school traditions mark the BB&N calendar—some old, some new, some celebrated by one school or another, and some celebrated by the entire school community.

 - Circus - Games, rides, entertainment, crafts—just about everything you'd expect of a circus, minus the lions.
-This nearly 60-year-old annual event, held at the Lower School, raises money for financial aid.
+This nearly 70-year-old annual event, held at the Lower School, raises money for financial aid.

 - Head of the Charles - Join the festivities at BB&N's Eliot Bridge boathouse, an enviable venue from which to watch—or compete in—the world's largest rowing regatta, held each October on the Charles River.